A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: Background and Preliminaries

 In the light of numerous POI recommendation techniques, a recent study by \cite{134} provided an evaluation of twelve state-of-the-art POI recommendation models.
 Through this thorough evaluation, significant findings about the different model performances due to data, users or modeling methods were obtained, which can aid in the better understanding and utilization of POI recommendation models in various scenarios.
-Due to the surge of research activities utilizing deep learning paradigms in the field of POI recommendations, a survey of major deep learning-based POI recommendation works has been compiled by \cite{3}.
-This survey categorized and critically analyzed recent POI recommendation works based on different deep learning paradigms, as well as relevant features such as problem formulations, proposed techniques, and used datasets.
-Ultimately, the survey may serve as a valuable resource for researchers and practitioners to gain insights into current trends and future research directions in the area of POI RSs.

-In another survey on POI recommendation research, \cite{59} conducted a systematic overview of $74$ relevant papers published from 2017 to 2019 and proposed an extensible POI recommendation benchmark to address and identify limitations, including a prioritization of accuracy over other quality dimensions and a low intersection of metrics and datasets used to evaluate proposed solutions.
-In a subsequent work, \cite{2} developed a reproducibility framework based on Python software libraries and a Docker image to reproduce experimental evaluations on POI recommendations using different datasets, metrics, and baselines.
+Furthermore, \cite{59} conducted a systematic overview of $74$ relevant papers published from 2017 to 2019 and proposed an extensible POI recommendation benchmark to address and identify limitations, including a prioritization of accuracy over other quality dimensions and a low intersection of metrics and datasets used to evaluate proposed solutions.
+In a subsequent work, \cite{2} developed a reproducibility framework based on Python software libraries and a Docker image to reproduce experimental evaluations on POI recommendations using different datasets, metrics and baselines.
+Due to the surge of research activities utilizing DL paradigms in the field of POI recommendation, a survey of major DL-based POI recommendation works has been compiled by \cite{3}.
+This survey categorized and critically analyzed recent POI recommendation works based on different DL paradigms, as well as relevant features such as problem formulations, proposed techniques, and used datasets.
+The aforementioned surveys provide valuable insights into current POI recommendation research.
+Nevertheless, instead of focusing on techniques in POI RSs, our work emphasizes the various information types involved in the POI recommendation process.

-Despite the existence of prior surveys on POI recommendation research, a comprehensive, systematic and information-centric comparison that reflects the current state-of-the-art in the field is still lacking.
-Specifically, there is a need to investigate how recent research has utilized heterogeneous data sources and to provide an overview of the latest advancements in in-trip POI RSs.
-Such an overview should consider various aspects, including techniques, data and evaluations, which are the primary areas of focus of this work.